MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 === Configuration

 Different transport protocols can be used to establish a connection.
 Following the single responsibility principle the transport protocols and their configurations are injected into the server and client implementations to create the corresponding connections.
-The transport protocols for which a server and client will be created are configured in a central singleton also responsible for creating the server and clients that are used and injected to the view models.
+The transport protocols for which a server and client will be created are listed in a central singleton responsible for creating the server and client objects for each protocol which are injected to the view models.

 ```swift
 struct Config {